On mobile phones and webcams in Indian transnational families

 Frequent calling, then, influences how family members communicate with each other and thus shapes caring relations.
 But when the adult children living abroad call their parents every day, what do they talk about?
 The conversation tends to turn to the everyday matters of the mundane life: the garden plants, the farm animals, the neighbors, their children, the church.
 Yet, these details are far from meaningless or trivial.
 Exchanging them is one particular way that people attempt to share everydayness while being physically apart.
 As such, frequent phone calls are comparable to sitting together at the dinner table, but the interaction is shaped by the affordances of the phone.
 Sharing everydayness on the phone by sharing the details of one’s daily life is a way of enacting co-presence at a distance, not only as a feeling, but as a concrete practice that involves parents, their children, and phones.

 Different types of technologies enact different types of co-presences, and different families engage with different ICTs to enact care in different ways.
 Transnational family members have to tinker with ICT devices, time zones, work schedules, favorite TV shows, and social activities to establish a good time to call.
 Not only the aging parents, but also the children may be in need of care, especially if they move to countries where they experience racial and religious discrimination.
 With their constant need to be fed with electricity and credit, even ICTs demand care for themselves.
 In this way, the dependency is dispersed between people and technologies that jointly form transnational care collectives.
+Within these collectives, ICTs also influence how gender and kinship are enacted, as daughters’ filial duties shift through practices of elder care at a distance.
+Further, besides ICTs and money, even serious illness such as dementia shapes transnational care collectives: such health conditions force siblings to increase phone calls among each other and negotiate care organization for their parents.

 After starting this fieldwork in 2014, I was compelled to look for ways to answer the “So what?” question.
 This question emerged and re-emerged during my conversations with fellow anthropologists, with whom I shared my fascination over how family members call each other at my fieldsites.
 At times, the anthropologists would ask me, “So people pick up the phone and call each other.
 What’s so fascinating about that?”
 My answer is that anthropological analyses of transnational family care can go more in-depth when we employ a material-semiotic approach that considers the crucial role of ICTs.
 By doing so, my work is an example of a generative interface between anthropology and science and technology studies (STS).
 Through connecting the practices, topics, and analytical tools of these two disciplines and linking my findings to policy, I engage in transdisciplinary bridgework.
 Most importantly, I aim to bring to light how something as mundane as picking up a mobile phone to call one’s parents is actually an astonishingly complex practice of care.
 Just consider the last time you called your parents, or your children, to ask them how their day was.
 By now, I hope you will agree with me about just how fascinating that is: that you called, that they answered.